Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Some people use numbers called statistics to figure out their chances of getting cancer.
 Or they use them to try to figure out their chance of being cured.
-Because no 2 people are alike, statistics can’t be used to know or predict what will happen to 1 person.
+Because no 2 people are alike, statistics can’t be used to predict what will happen to 1 person.
 The statistics below describe large groups of people.
 They do not take into account a person's own risk factors, such as family history, behaviors, or cancer screenings.
 If you have questions, talk with your healthcare provider.

-This year, about 4,030 women will die from cervical cancer.
+In 2018, about 4,170 women will die from cervical cancer.

 Nearly all women with cervical cancer have been infected with the human papillomavirus (HPV).
 HPV is the virus that causes genital warts.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR